Bekasi railway station

 Bekasi Station (BKS) is a railway station located in Marga Mulya, North Bekasi, Bekasi, West Java.
-The station is at an altitude of +19 meters above sea level.
-This station serves KRL Commuterline and intercity trains.
+Located on an altitude of +19 meters above sea level, this station serves the KRL Commuterline and inter-city trains major cities in Java.

 History

 In March 1887, the Batavia–Bekasi section of the railway line was completed by the Bataviasche Oosterspoorweg Maatschappij (BOS).
 At first, BOS decided to build a railway line from Batavia to Karawang, but what materialized was Batavia–Kedunggedeh (to the west of Karawang).
 This company had experienced debt problems, so the Staatsspoorwegen chose to purchase the BOS line in 1898.
 With the purchase of this line, the stations on this line were also improved, namely by replacing the station building with a more permanent building that still carried the Indische style—like the other stations on the SS line at that time—and the line was extended to Karawang, then Cikampek on 27 December 1902.

 Bekasi Station is a silent witness to historical events on the banks of the Bekasi River.
 From this station, Japanese soldier prisoner were tortured in the river on 19 October 1945.
 The Japanese naval officer, Rear Admiral Maeda, did not accept the torture, but eventually forgave it.
 To commemorate this historic event, the Kali Bekasi Memorial Monument was established.

 To support the operation of the Jabotabek KRL in Bekasi, Perumka built an overhead line substation in September–November 1992.
 Since then, the Jabotabek KRL began to operate on this line.